Ijeoma-Onwuka/Technical-Blogs/Getting Started on X (Twitter) - A Beginner's Guide.md

 The character count decreases as you type.
 In the post composer, X included a tiny circle icon that will change from dark blue to yellow to red as you write more characters.
 When red characters appear, you've written too much.
 Remove a few words, then hit the publish button.

 [Threads](https://business.twitter.com/en/blog/twitter-101-writing-a-thread.html#:~:text=Whether%20you're%20Tweeting%20on,a%20one%2Doff%20Tweet%20might.) are useful if you have more to say than the 280-character limit allows.
-To start a thread, click the plus icon to the right of the post button, and another post composer will appear, allowing you to write more and more, then publish it all at once by selecting **Post All.**
+To start a thread, click the plus icon to the right of the post button, and another post composer will appear, allowing you to write more and more, then publish it all at once by clicking **Post All.**

 ## **Follow other users**